 To take on the Maruti Suzuki Alto K10 AGS, Renault introduced the AMT variant of the Kwid.
 The two-pedal version costs Rs 30,000 over its manual counterpart.
 For the convenience it offers, the Kwid ‘Easy-R’ does justify the extra price.

 The AMT is among the best we’ve driven in the budget segment, and shift shocks are minimal.
 The gearbox picks up throttle inputs reasonably well and makes progress swiftly.
-We do not like the fact that the Kwid AMT does not get a creep function, which we think would’ve made intra-city commutes even easier.
-Secondly, since it gets a funky rotary dial on the dash to select gears, there’s no manual mode that you can call upon to take control yourself.
-That said, the gearbox figures out the right gear almost every single time (albeit with a slight lag), so you wouldn’t really miss it on a day to day basis.
+Back when it was launched, this transmission did not offer the much needed creep function.
+However, the 2018 Renault Kwid does get it, with Renault labelling it “Traffic Assist”.
+Simply put, this feature (which was available with the Datsun redi-go AMT) makes the car creep forward at crawl speeds, without constantly pressing the accelerator while making progress in bumper-to-bumper traffic.
+That said, there’s still no manual mode to help the driver take control of gear changes when needed.
+We wouldn’t call this a major miss, since the gearbox figures out the right gear almost every single time (albeit with a slight lag), so you wouldn’t really miss it on a day-to-day basis.

 Performance Comparison (Petrol)